Charlotte Winters smiled.

 He said nothing.
 The past few weeks had been tough, having to fire staff for their lack of efficiency and creativity, dealing with needy clients who wanted to suck them dry, and somehow demanding more work even in their budget.
 Sure, it was about the clients, that much was understood.
 But Max became indifferent with his career – everything was cliché and incredibly too easy.
 Every woman bowed in his presence and every client desired attention over a game a golf which he found entirely boring and a waste of time.
 He cared nothing of anyone’s ideas – they weren’t his.
 He wasn’t interested in merging companies, but somehow these executives still tried.
 He shook his head: how they dare to tempt me.
 Deep inside, he found it to be amusing.
 The simple human requires power by looking externally among the prospects they allow to rule them.
 He’d thought one day he found them all to be pathetic, but he never thought about them much to come to that conclusion.
 It was uninteresting; it had nothing to do with him, but now in this moment, he decided they were pigs.
 The pig is the animal that accepted anything.

 That feeling of dread surfaced and spread like weeds.
 Tonight, he’d let the sadness sink into his shoulders and allowed his brain to reek of depression and surrender.
-His facial features, usually symmetrical and chiseled, moped in all its corners.
+His facial features, usually symmetrical and chiseled, moped at the edges.
 When he went into the bathroom after a long day and an even longer night, he hadn’t seen anyone in any of the stalls – he’d checked.
 When Charlotte made herself known, he wasn’t shocked so much that there was someone in there, but that it had been a woman and the woman – unfortunately – that had the taste of a peasant.

 Charlotte wiped the cut with an alcohol pad and began to prep the needle and thread.

 “So you were really going to take your life tonight.”